 Tony Scherman was one of the most celebrated figurative artists of his generation.
 For five decades, he was devoted to the subjects of history and mythology, as seen through a contemporary lens.

-His early adoption of the encaustic painting technique - mixing pigments with hot wax and applying the translucent layers to canvas - has defined his practice.
+His early adoption of the encaustic painting technique - mixing pigments with hot wax and applying the translucent layers to canvas - defined his practice.
 A renowned expert in this rare and difficult medium, he is credited with reinventing encaustic portraiture.
 The luminous surfaces and dramatic cropping in his paintings, reinforce their ethereal and visceral qualities.

-Scherman is known for working in focused series on monumental subjects that have changed the course of history including the French Revolution (About 1789) and the American Civil War (About 1865).
-His latest body of work, The Coming Good is a phrase adopted by Scherman that asserts an inherent paradox that what is good for one is not necessarily good for all.
+Scherman was known for working in focused series on monumental subjects that have changed the course of history including the French Revolution (About 1789) and the American Civil War (About 1865).
+His last body of work, The Coming Good is a phrase adopted by Scherman that asserts an inherent paradox that what is good for one is not necessarily good for all.
 Wide-ranging subjects such as swans, still-lifes and historical figures, are presented as arenas to contemplate the human condition.
 They are fraught with tension in the dramatic way they are rendered, refusing to be easily read.

 Given the state of affairs in the world today, 'The Coming Good' is either an auspicious phrase or a deeply cynical one, or both.